Manta-Network/zkShuffle-docs/README.md

-## Poseidon Docs
+## zkShuffle Docs

-Docs for Poseidon ZK Primitives and Proof Aggregation as Service
+Docs for zkShuffle ZK Primitives and Proof Aggregation as Service

 ## Quick start